Two Kooks » ALL RECIPES » Sauces, Dressings, Condiments, Jams » Cranberry Orange Relish Recipe (5 minutes)

 Ingredients

-• 3 cups fresh cranberries (or frozen thawed) typically 1 package
+• 3 cups fresh cranberries, typically 1 package (750 ml) (or use frozen, rinsed and patted dry)

 • 1 orange

-• 1/2 cup sugar, or to taste you may not need it all
+• 1/2 cup sugar or maple syrup, or to taste you may not need it all

 Instructions

 • PREPARE THE FRUIT: Rinse cranberries in a mesh strainer and pat dry.
 Wash orange.
 Cut in quarters.
 You will be using the whole orange, including the peel.
-If the white pith around the orange is thick, cut off most of it (it's bitter).
+If the white pith under the orange peel is thick, cut off most of it (it's bitter).

-• MAKE THE RELISH: Place cranberries, orange and half the sugar in the processor.
+• MAKE THE CRANBERRY RELISH: Place cranberries, orange and 1/4 cup of sugar (50 grams) in the processor.
 Process for a minute or two.
-Taste for sweetness.
-Add more sugar to taste.
+Taste and add more sugar to taste to balance tartness of the cranberries.
 Process for a few more seconds.
 Pour into a serving dish, cover and refrigerate until ready to use.
-If you have time, let it sit for a few hours to let the flavors blend (but this is not absolutely necessary).
+If you have time, let it sit for a few hours to let the flavors blend (but this is not necessary if time is short).
 Serve cold or at room temperature.

 Makes about 3 cups